DealMakerTech/api/v1/clients/php/README.md

 Our webhooks functionality allows clients to automatically receive updates on a deal's investor data.

-The type of data that the webhooks include:
+Some of the data that the webhooks include:

 - Investor Name
 - Date created